 - ¾ cup semi-sweet chocolate chips or dark chocolate

 - 1 cup mini-chocolate chips for topping

 - Mix together sugar, oil and eggs.
-In a separate bowl combine flour, salt, baking soda, cocoa, and cinnamon and baking powder.
+In a separate bowl combine flour, salt, baking soda, cocoa powder, cinnamon, and baking powder.
 With the mixture on medium mix in the flour mixture.
-Then slowly adding milk and pumpkin.
+Then slowly add milk and pumpkin.
 Mix until well combined.

 - Pour into greased pan.

 - Let the cake cool until the pan is cool to the touch, this helps it come out of the pan in one beautiful piece.
 Prepare glaze.

 - In a double boiler over medium heat combine butter, chocolate chips and corn syrup.
 Stir until completely melted and well incorporated.
 Drizzle over cake and sprinkle with mini-chocolate chips.

 This post has recently been updated from it’s original date Sept 2014.